department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/clothing.md

 You'll need to apply for benefits.

 To get your yearly payment, you'll need to qualify by August 1 of that year.
-You may be able to get more than 1 payments if you have more than 1 prosthetic or orthopedic device, or skin medicine and/or it affects more than 1 type of clothing.
+You may be able to get more than 1 payment if:
+- You have more than 1 prosthetic or orthopedic device, **or**
+- You have more than 1 skin medicine **and/or**
+- Your device or skin medicine affects more than 1 type of clothing.

 [View the rate table](http://www.benefits.va.gov/COMPENSATION/special_Benefit_Allowances_2012.asp).
 **Note:** The 2014 rate table is valid for 2016.